 Constructed in 1965, the William McLaren Bristol Center is named for the co-founder of Bristol-Myers Co., a member of the Class of 1882.
-In addition to several administrative offices, the building houses meeting rooms and 12 guest rooms.
+In addition to several administrative offices, the building houses the Maurice Horowitch Career Center meeting rooms and 12 guest rooms.